LuisCusihuaman/relevo-static-poc/docs/API_SCHEMA.md

   /handovers/{handoverId}/history:
     get:
       tags: [ Handovers ]
-      summary: "Get Handover History"
+      summary: "Get Handover Activity History"
       description: |
-        Fetches the audit trail for a specific handover session to populate the HandoverHistory view.
+        Fetches the human-readable activity log for a single handover session.
-        This data is sourced from the AUDIT_LOGS table.
+        This data is generated on-demand by transforming raw data from the AUDIT_LOGS table into a user-friendly format.
       parameters:
         - name: handoverId
           in: path